Florida Dental Negligence & Malpractice Attorney

 - Performing Non-Medically Necessary Dental Procedures Another issue of dental malpractice is the performance of procedures that are not medically necessary for a child.
 This can include the extraction of teeth that do not need to be removed.
 Having a child sit through a procedure that has the potential to inflict pain, when the procedure is not medically necessary is unconscionable.
 Also, some procedures that are performed that are not medically necessary can also be examples of insurance fraud as the dentist may be trying to pick up money from an insurance claim when it is not really needed.

 - Not Using Appropriate Anesthetic A final area that dentists must be careful of, especially when dealing with young patients, is the issue of anesthesia.
 Some dentists have gone so far as to not use the appropriate anesthesia before performing painful procedures such as tooth extractions and root canals.
 Others have administered the anesthesia, only to let the patient “sleep it off” so that they can then bill for the anesthesia while still performing the procedure while the patient is wide awake and suffering.
 Finally, some dentists have accidentally given someone the wrong level of anesthesia.
 Giving too little will mean that the patient will be more alert and feel pain.
 Giving too much can lead to nausea and mental confusion.
 In extreme circumstances, a patient could have brain damage from a lack of oxygen reaching the brain.
 The worst-case scenario is that a patient may begin vomiting into the anesthesia mask, only to choke (or aspirate) on his or her own vomit and die.
 This can be especially problematic with young children, as their weights require a substantially smaller amount of anesthesia that may be harder to calculate.
-Regardless of the particular occurrence, these are all examples of dental malpractice that can be litigated by a skilled malpractice attorney.
+Regardless of the particular occurrence, these are all examples of dental malpractice that can be litigated by a skilled dental malpractice attorney in Florida.

-Dental Malpractice Examples, Claims & Lawsuits
+Florida Dental Malpractice Examples, Claims & Lawsuits

 - Broken Instrument/Broken File—Some times during a procedure such as a root canal, an instrument such as an endodontic file will break off and it has the potential to lodge itself inside the tooth or root.
 If this happens, the dentist may have to refer the patient to an oral surgeon to remove the piece, causing an additional bill for the patient.
 This may be an example of dental malpractice and could lead to payment for the medical bills.